yuvlian/qingque-sr/README.md

 # qingque-sr

 A minimal private server for simulating Memory of Chaos through Calyx.
+The code sucks, I know.

 ## Project Overview
 ### License